game103/game103development/README.md

 # Updating Game 103
 If you update one of the files on Game 103 distributed out in `setup/distribute.sh` (including editing the database schema), you should be sure to run `setup/update.sh`, which will add your changes to the setup folder.
 Then, commit your changes.

+# Additional Notes
+If you run this on Windows, make sure shell scripts in `game103/setup` have LF endings as opposed to Windows' default CLRF.
+When you clone with git, the line endings may be changed to CLRF, so you may need to manually change it with a text editor.